MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/activate-defender-rbac.md

 2. [Activate in Microsoft 365 Defender settings](#activate-in-microsoft-365-defender-settings)

 >[!Important]
->You must be a Global Administrator or Security Administrator in Azure Active Directory or have all the **Authorization** permissions assigned in Microsoft 365 Defender RBAC to perform this task.
+>You must be a Global Administrator or Security Administrator in Azure Active Directory to perform this task.
 For more information on permissions, see [Permission pre-requisites](../defender/manage-rbac.md#permissions-pre-requisites).

 ### Activate from the Permissions and roles page